 The Company has no sources of operating revenues.
-Operating losses continue to be incurred for ongoing activities of the Company in acquiring, developing and advancing the El Compas project, seeking an appropriate joint venture partner to advance the New Polaris property, and pursuing mining projects of merit.
+In the past, operating losses were incurred for ongoing activities of the Company in acquiring and exploring its mineral property interests, seeking an appropriate joint venture partner to advance the New Polaris property, and pursuing mineral projects of merit.